MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Clear-MgSecurityCaseEdiscoveryCaseSearchData.md

 Also called *1:N* chats or *group conversations*.\n- **Teams channels** - Chat messages, posts, replies, and attachments shared in a standard Teams channel.\n- **Private channels** - Message posts, replies, and attachments shared in a private Teams channel.\n- **Shared channels** - Message posts, replies, and attachments shared in a shared Teams channel.
 For more information about purging Teams messages, see:\n- eDiscovery solution series: Data spillage scenario - Search and purge\n- eDiscovery (Premium) workflow for content in Microsoft Teams

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Clear-MgBetaSecurityCaseEdiscoveryCaseSearchData](/powershell/module/Microsoft.Graph.Beta.Security/Clear-MgSecurityCaseEdiscoveryCaseSearchData?view=graph-powershell-beta)

 ## SYNTAX

 ### PurgeExpanded (Default)